CoralProtocol/CoralProtocolSampleApp/README.md

-## Trust Score Alerting Sample Webhook Server
+## Coral Protocol Sample App

+This app serves as an example of how to integrate Coral Protocol into your application.
+There are examples of how to `get` Trust Scores, set Trust Score Alerts, and consume those alerts.

 Coral's Trust Score Alerts allow someone to subscribe to changes in an Ethereum or Bitcoin address' trust score.

 Trust Score Alerts operate as webhooks, where the documentation can be found at [docs.heycoral.com](https://docs.heycoral.com/#a4c802a5-dbd3-4f6b-b351-ae81a4e3c659).

-This repository serves as a sample app that you can clone and use, that receives Trust Score Alerts.
+This repository serves as a sample app that you can clone and use.
 From there you can write your own (or contribute! 😊) integrations.
 Twilio and Slack integrations are provided as examples.

 ### Setup